Robert-van-Engelen/Enigma/readme.md

 `RUN` initializes the system, which takes a few seconds.
 Then it will ask if you want to print the output `PRINT (y/N)`.
 If you reply `Y[ENTER]` then the system will ask `PRINT KEYS (Y/n)`.
 Reply `Y[ENTER]` to print secret keys, which is not recommended if you want to keep your secret keys a secret.
-Optionally you can print a heading text `HEADING TEXT TO PRINT?` by typing it in followed by `[ENTER]`, which will be printed.
+Optionally you can print a heading text `HEADING TEXT TO PRINT?` by typing it in followed by `[ENTER]`, which will be printed as a heading.
+You can use this to add information for the recipient.

 Next you will need to specify the Enigma UKW, enter `B` (default) or `C`.